The Safest and Most Dangerous Places in Lone Oak, GA: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Lone Oak is $289 per year, which is $175 less than the national average and $160 less than Georgia's state average.
-Below we compare cities similar to Lone Oak:
+The overall cost of crime per resident in Lone Oak is $289 per year, which is $175 less than the national average and $160 less than Georgia's state average.
+The comparison below uses cities similar to Lone Oak:

 • In Hapeville, GA, crime costs $1,576 per person, which is $1,287 more than in Lone Oak.